hsbno8/HITBOX-V1/README.md

 # HITBOX-V1

-i don't have the code sorry
+I don't have the code, sorry.

-RIP
+  ' RIP '